I was six hours removed from the Eastern timezone and nearing the end of a happy trip to visit my sister in Germany on January 6th.

-It wasn’t until her wake, where the wait to greet her family stretched over three hours, that I had realized just how much I meant to Christy.
+It wasn’t until her funeral, where the wait to greet her family stretched over three hours, that I had realized just how much I meant to Christy.

 “She loved you so much,” her parents said, holding me close.

-I had met them maybe only once or twice in 2011 and was stricken by their recognition.
-Strangely, for that extra long embrace with her parents, they were consoling me.
+I had met them maybe only once or twice in 2011 and was stricken hard by their recognition.
+Strangely, for that extra-long embrace with her parents, they were consoling me.
 I lost it.

-I guess I’d always known we were good pals and she loved me, but didn’t realize that even in Christy’s busy, varied life that I’d ever warranted such a mention.
+I guess I’d always known we were good pals, but I hadn’t known that even in Christy’s busy, varied life that I’d ever warranted such a mention.
 It’s a rare moment of perspective when you learn how much you meant to someone from the people that loved them, too.